mi-erasmusmc/JCdmBuilder/README.md

 1. Under the [Releases](https://github.com/OHDSI/JCdmBuilder/releases) tab, download the latest JCDMBuilder jar file.
 2. Double-click on the jar file to start the application.

-The first three numbers in the version number correspond to the last accepted release of the CDM that is implemented in the JCDMBuilder.
+The first three numbers in the version number correspond to the last accepted release of the CDM that is implemented in the JCDMBuilder. <br>
 There is also a command-line-interface.
-Type `java -jar JCDMBuilder_v?.?.?.?.jar -usage` for more information.
+Type `java -jar JCDMBuilder_v?.?.?.?.jar -usage` for more information or see the the section on the command line interface below.

 Interface
 =========